jackalope-code/stream-overlay/README.md

 Running `npm run dev` from the server directory and `npm start` from the root stream-overlay directory is enough to start the API server and the webpage respectively, once npm dependencies are installed.

 Once the app is deployed, the API will run on a remote server and the webpage interfaces with the API.
-The users interface with the app from the browser and no dependencies are required for users at that point.
+Users can then access the app from the browser with no dependency requirements.

+When the basic functionality is working I'll host a version of the API for awhile.
+I don't currently have a good way to host the webpage for multiple users.
+I may be able to get away with hosting the page on GitHub, but I would not be able to create dynamic sessions that way (GitHub only supports static sites).

 ## Local testing
 - Start the development servers for the API and the webpage